 It only takes one person to believe in you to truly make a deep identity level change for the better.
 Growing up, I had a host of learning disabilities that ironically hindered my performance in the outdated school setting.

 Admittedly, I found the material to be uninteresting and my teachers could sense this as well within my performance reports.
-I remember being so upset about school that I focused all of my energy primarily on sports as an outlet to harness frustration.
+I remember being so upset about a school that I focused all of my energy primarily on sports as an outlet to harness frustration.
 I became really good at them as I was a diligently hard-working person within that faculty.

 Throughout my youth, I had a considerable amount of respect for my grandpa for being such a courageous, successful, and generous person (He was awarded a Silver Star in World War II which is one of the highest decorations of valor during the war).
 My grandpa always genuinely believed in me and it was something that I hold dear to this day.
 I felt horrible for how I was underperforming in school while telling him that everything was fine to not break his heart.
 It really resonated when I was at the end of hospital bed watching him take his last breath.
 He always encouraged me to not sell myself short in terms of universities as I had limited options out of high school due to a football injury and no incessant backup plan with academics.